Writing A Successful Personal Statement

 You need to spend a lot of time making sure that your personal statement sounds professional – this means excellent grammar, spelling and punctuation, and a good choice of words.
 It is definitely advisable to read example personal statements online, but you need to make sure that you don’t let any stock phrases creep into your own statement.
 There is nothing worse than a personal statement which looks like it has been cut and pasted from the internet.
 Make sure you ask someone else to check your statement – it is all too easy to miss errors when the same 600 words have been swimming before your eyes for a whole day.

 2. Follow The Instructions

 The personal statement is part of the initial criteria; the minimum that you are required to meet at the initial application stage.
 Very specific instructions are given about what you should include in your personal statement, even providing a bullet pointed list of what is needed.
-Additionally there is another useful bullet pointed list in the Application Criteria.
-It might sound obvious – but you need to include everything on these lists – if you miss anything then there is a high chance that your application will be rejected.
+It might sound obvious – but you need to include everything in this list – if you miss anything then your application will be rejected.
 At the same time, you don’t want to make your personal statement sound wooden by simply following lists – always make sure that what you are writing flows well and sounds natural.

 There is a strict limit of 600 words – make sure you stay within this length, but also make sure you don’t write a statement which is too short – candidates who submit a statement which is nearer the minimum of 400 words may look like they are struggling to find things to write.

 3. Make It Relevant

 Make sure you focus on relevant experiences - particularly your experience of teaching and observation in schools It is fine to include other experiences, but you always need to make sure they are linked back to the purpose of your application – i.e. your ability to be an inspirational and passionate maths teacher.
 If you coach a youth football team then you need to relate this experience back to your passion for teaching young people, rather than emphasising how much you love football.